vivacebelles/tom-fe/README.md

 Several unsuccessful runs due to a SCF processing error.
 Chatted with EF and found coordinates have two molecules!

 05/22/2018
 Module upgrade yesterday, may affect runs, but full run time on optimizations and calculations have been completed for first successful tests.
+Unfortunately, forgot to change multiplicity on dft function, so error came up in the files.
+Can't run until incompatibility with slurm is fixed.
+1106